reframe-hpc/reframe/docs/config_reference.rst

    These keys will be excluded from the log record that will be sent to the server.

+.. py:attribute:: logging.handlers..httpjson..extra_headers

+.. py:attribute:: logging.handlers_perflog..httpjson..extra_headers

+   :required: No
+   :default: ``{}``

+   A set of optional key/value pairs to be sent as HTTP message headers(e.g. API keys).
+   These may depend on the server configuration.

 The ``httpjson`` handler sends log messages in JSON format using an HTTP POST request to the specified URL.